oroinc/platform/src/Oro/Bundle/SecurityBundle/Resources/doc/implementation.md

 You can create your list of accesses.
 For example, the string "VIEW;EDIT" will set the permissions parameters for the entity for viewing and editing.

 **group_name** parameter is used to group entities by applications.
 It is used to split security into application scopes.

+**category** parameter is used to categorise entity.
+It is used to split by section into role privilege edit.

 You can use @Acl and @AclAncestor annotations to protect controller actions.